UMainedynamics/SeidarT_Legacy/docsrc/common_offset.rst

 **Outputs**

-Three CSV files, containing Ex, Ey, and Ez values
+Three CSV files, containing Ex, Ey, and Ez (or Vx, Vy, Vz) values, with time series in columns of the source locations.